manuelmhtr/software-development/development/git-flow-v2.md

   commit id: "Task 3"
 ```

-The most important rule of `dev` is, it can not containg bugs.
+The most important rule of `staging` is, it can not containg bugs.
 Therefore, this branch must pass QA validations before mergining it.

 ### 4. Merge it

-Since the epic branch rebased `dev` already and squashes are forbidden on epic branches to keep track of all the tasks that composed the epic, then we'll use `merge`, however it's better to use the "No fast forward" option (`--no-ff`) to create a new empty commit and be able to know when the epic started and when it finished in the git history.
+Since the epic branch rebased `staging` already and squashes are forbidden on epic branches to keep track of all the tasks that composed the epic, then we'll use `merge`, however it's better to use the "No fast forward" option (`--no-ff`) to create a new empty commit and be able to know when the epic started and when it finished in the git history.

 ```sh
 # Checkout base branch